Ex-NSA Head Hayden: Surveillance Balances Security, Privacy

 HAYDEN: Yeah, well, actually, in some ways, you know, that's actually the literal definition of probable, in probable cause.
 And I understand.
 It makes Americans nervous.
 Fifty-one percent; you're going to get some of these wrong.
 But, Rachel, the way this works is you get to do the first step, based on a belief that this is probably a foreign conversation.
 All right?
 But as you go through it, you are under a constant requirement to try to shred out whether you're still sure it's foreign or American.
 And if it's American, you're done.

 MARTIN: So, what do you do at this point?
-I mean, is this something that now needs to be reigned in?
+I mean, is this something that now needs to be reined in?

-HAYDEN: No. No, no. Now look, look.
-The law has changed in 2008 to reflect the change in technology.
+HAYDEN: No. No, no. Look, look.
+The law was changed in 2008 to reflect the change in technology.
 Now, what I was...

 MARTIN: You think it's sufficient?

 HAYDEN: Well, right now I think it's sufficient.
 What I was doing under the president's Article 2 authority has been made more sustainable by actually having Congress join in and actually change the law, so that you've got both political branches agreeing this is a good idea.
 This is an accurate reflection of balancing our security and our privacy.

 MARTIN: It has been 13 years since the terrorist attacks of 9/11.
 We heard the president a couple of weeks ago say that he thinks that laws need to be recalibrated, that the original law, the authorization for the use of military force that legalized the war against al-Qaida perhaps needs to be looked at again.
 He did not mention the Patriot Act.
 Do you think that enough time has passed, that the war has changed enough, that that law needs to be retooled?
 [POST-BROADCAST CORRECTION: It has been over 11 years since the Sept.
 11, 2001 attacks.]